In this video for beginners, I explain the difference between A, AS and À.

 Solution of the exercise

 - 1 - I made my son his favorite meal.
-I hope he will be happy
+I hope he'll be happy

 - 2 - Lucy has an appointment at 6 p.m. with the dentist.

-- 3 - You danced all night again.
+- 3 - You've been dancing all night again.
 You have a lot of energy.

-- 4 - Lisa fell at school, I had to go get her.
+- 4 - Lisa fell at school and I had to pick her up.

 - 5 - I found the ring you gave me.